Dive planning

 Equipment problems

 Even though our equipment is safe and well maintained, problems can always occur.
-Just a grain of sand in the inflator can cause the jacket to permanently inflate; a regulator can blow off for any number of reasons; every plastic eventually breaks and every O-ring bursts.
+Just a grain of sand in the inflator can cause the jacket to inflate permanently; a regulator can blow off for various reasons; every plastic breaks at some point and every O-ring bursts.

-Such problems repeatedly lead to incidents reported at DAN.
+Such problems repeatedly lead to incidents that are reported to DAN.
 Let’s take a look at the most common ones here – by the way, the full report is available here: DAN Annual Diving Report 2019 Edition

 Free-flowing Regulator